douglaz/psl/Using-the-CLI.md

 #### Defining a Model
 A model in PSL is a set of logic-like rules.

 The model is defined inside a text file with the format `.psl`.
-We describe this model in the file `simple_lp.psl`.
+We describe this model in the file `simple-acquaintances.psl`.
 Let's have a look at the rules that make up our model:
 ```
 20:    Lived(P1,L) & Lived(P2,L) & P1!=P2   -> Knows(P1,P2) ^2